 Each day at Gilson College starts with a time devoted to prayer and worship.
 The staff meet together for worship every morning and students also begin each day with this devotional time - each one encouraged to contribute their own requests to and thoughts about God.
-Each day staff also pray for a number of College community families - when it's your turn you will have the opportunity for particular prayer requests..
+Each day staff also pray for a number of College community families - when it's your turn you will have the opportunity for particular prayer requests.

-Weekly Chapels and WOWs
+Weekly Chapels and SEWs

 All students are involved in a weekly Chapel - which is a time of worship, prayer, singing and sharing.
 A special guest often visits to share knowledge or experience and student participation is encouraged.
-Primary Chapel takes place from 9am on Friday, Secondary Chapel takes place P2 (10:50) on Monday.

-The Week of Worship (WOW) is an opportunity for the entire College to focus on spirituality.
+Spiritual Emphasis Week (SEW) is an opportunity for the entire College to focus on spirituality.
 With a week-long program of music, prayer and scriptural sharing, God is brought to our focus and decisions are made for Jesus.
 There are usually two of these each year: one conducted by a visiting speaker, the other hosted by students and chaplains.